 For example, a 2021 study found terpenes may increase cannabinoid activity, meaning there could be an entourage effect that terpenes induce in which unique outcomes are produced when cannabinoids and terpenes are taken together as opposed to taking either alone.
-The scientists found that terpenes did act on the endocannabinoid system in the brain, and one of the effects was pain relief.
+The scientists found that terpenes did act on the endocannabinoid system in the brain, and one of the effects was relief.

 Natural Cannabinoids and Terpenes Are a Healthy Choice